-It is to everyone’s advantage to keep the number of different healthcare personnel for each case to a minimum.
+It is to everyone’s advantage to keep the number of different homecare personnel for each case to a minimum.
 The healthcare personnel and clients are certainly more comfortable when they have been able to establish a relationship and routine, and frankly, it is easier for us to schedule on a regular rotation.
-We must, however, work with our healthcare personnel availability, and of course healthcare personnel do get sick or occasionally have emergencies of their own.
+We must, however, work with our healthcare personnel availability, and of course, healthcare personnel do get sick or occasionally have emergencies of their own.
 We like to have at least two healthcare personnel members who know every client in order to be prepared for such instances, but the most important thing to us is our promise to guarantee that appropriate healthcare personnel will be provided – even if it must be a replacement person.
-One of the aspects of our service that many clients seem to like the most is that we never send a new person to knock on the door without an introduction.
-Even in short notice replacements, we will make arrangements so that the new person is introduced and oriented appropriately, with the least amount of inconvenience or concern on the part of the client and their family.
+One of the aspects of our home health care services that many clients seem to like the most is that we never send a new person to knock on the door without an introduction.
+Even in short-notice replacements, we will make arrangements so that the new person is introduced and oriented appropriately, with the least amount of inconvenience or concern on the part of the client and their family.

 What if we don't like the person you send?